App::cpanminus(3) User Contributed Perl Documentation App::cpanminus(3)

 QUESTIONS

-Zero-conf?
-How does this module get/parse/update the CPAN index?
+How does cpanm get/parse/update the CPAN index?

-It queries the CPAN Meta DB site at <http://cpanmetadb.plackperl.org/>;.
+It queries the CPAN Meta DB site at

-The site is updated at least every hour to reflect the latest changes
+<https://cpanmetadb.plackperl.org/>.
+The site is updated at least

-from fast syncing mirrors.
-The script then also falls back to query the
+script then also falls back to query the module at

-module at <http://metacpan.org/>; using its wonderful API.
+<http://metacpan.org/> using its search API.

 Upon calling these API hosts, cpanm (1.6004 or later) will send the